 Getting data into OTP

 By default, the way OTP works is to have a configuration folder for each instance (spatial area , search defaults etc).
 This folder contains the configuration files stored as JSON files as well as the data i.e OpenStreetMap and timetable data.
 If we first look at getting OpenStreetMap data into OTP, the data needs to be stored as an “oms.pdf” file.
 These files can, for instance, be downloaded from https://download.geofabrik.de/.
 Here, we, for instance, can download Denmark.
-If we wish to work with a smaller area of the total country, the “OSM.PBF” file can be spatially clipped using either a Bounding Box or a polygon stored in GeoJSON.
+If we wish to work with a smaller area of the total country, the “OSM.PBF” file can be spatially clipped using OSM.PBFTools and Bounding Box or a polygon stored in GeoJSON.

 Running OTP as a JAR file